-A recent U.S. Army rifle qualification would have the soldier engage targets in (3) stages involving a change of shooting platform:
+A recent U.S. Army rifle qualification would have the soldier engage targets in three stages involving a change of shooting platform:

-- (10) Standing, supported in foxhole through a fortified structure opening
+- 10 rounds: standing, supported in foxhole through a fortified structure opening

-- (20) Prone, supported through a fortified structure opening; and
+- 20 rounds: prone, supported through a fortified structure opening; and

-- (10) Kneeling, supported over the fortified structure (shorter ranges).
+- 10 rounds: kneeling, supported over the fortified structure (shorter ranges)

 A newer U.S. Army rifle qualification has been reported to have been modified to the following (3) stages of engagement: